docsforadobe/illustrator-scripting-guide/docs/jsobjref/GraphItems.md

 #### Description

-> The class name of the referenced object.
+The class name of the referenced object.

 #### Type

-String, read-only.
+String; read-only.

 ---